- chapter 8 Interacting with Physical Objects

-Various factors are at work, but one is that the door handle ‘gives’ a little if you put pressure in the right direction — that is you can work out what the affordances are by feel.
+One reason is that the door handle ‘gives’ a little if you put pressure in the right direction — that is you can work out what the affordances are by feel.
 This ‘give’ is common in physical situations.
-You are not sure whether a box is full and too heavy to lift or empty, so you give it a little trial pull, not fully lifting it, but with enough pressure to see if it would lift if you really tried.
+You are not sure whether a box is full, and too heavy to lift, or empty, so you give it a little trial pull, not fully lifting it, but with enough pressure to see if it would lift if you really tried.
 You are not sure whether a door is locked, so you give it little trial pull to see if it starts to move, but not enough to fully open it.

-In contrast many digital controls lack this ‘try it out’ nature, for example, with many touch screens if you put your finger on an area and it happens to be active, then you have already selected it.
-Sometimes additional visual clues are given.
-For example the mouse cursor may change shape, a screen area change colour, or a tool tip appear, or when you depress the mouse button over an active area the screen object may change colour or highlight.
-All of these give similar information of the small ‘give’ of the door handle, but certainly lack the intuitive and immediate feel of the physical feedback and rely more on the visual senses.
+In contrast many digital controls lack this ‘try it out’ nature.
+For example, with many touchscreens if you put your finger on an area and it happens to be active, then you have already selected it.
+Additional visual clues may be provided, for example the mouse cursor changes shape, a screen area changes colour, or a tool tip appears, or when you depress the mouse button over an active area the screen object may change colour or highlight.
+All of these offer similar information to the small ‘give’ of the door handle, but they lack the intuitive and immediate feel of the physical feedback and rely more on the visual senses.

 1. [Br03] Clive Bromhall.
 The Eternal Child: Staying Young and the Secret of Human Success.
 Ebury Press, Jan 2003.
 ISBN-10: 0091885744 [8.3]